 - Hands-on advice from fellow mechanics

-Some scanners, like the Foxwell NT716, specialize in airbag (SRS) diagnostics—worth a look if you need extra muscle.
+Some scanners, such as the Foxwell NT716, focus on airbag (SRS) diagnostics, which you might want to check out if you need some extra power.

-Airbag and SRS systems evolve fast.
+Airbag and SRS technology change quickly.
 To stay current:

-- Choose scanners with Wi-Fi or PC update options
+- Opt for scanners that Wi-Fi or PC update capabilities

 - Read industry blogs and magazines

-Advanced Driver Assistance Systems (ADAS) are changing the game.
-A AAA study showed ADAS can cut crashes by 40%, injuries by 37%, and deaths by 29%.
-By 2030, 75% of North American cars will have ADAS, so you need to:
+The advent of Advanced Driver Assistance Systems (ADAS) is a game-changer.
+A report by the AAA demonstrated that ADAS can reduce crashes by 40 percent, injuries by 37 percent and fatalities by 29 percent.
+75% of North American cars will have ADAS within 10 years, so you must:

 How ADAS and Airbags Collaborate

-Think of airbags as your last line of defense, while ADAS actively watches the road.
-When a crash happens, both systems must sync perfectly.
-Scan tools clear codes and reset modules so they’re ready for the next event.
+Consider airbags your last line of defense as ADAS actively tracks the road.
+When a crash occurs, both systems have to sync up perfectly.
+Scan tools erase codes and reset modules so they are ready for whatever comes next.

 Recalibrating ADAS After Airbag Deployment

-After an airbag deploys, you’ll need to recalibrate the ADAS sensors—cameras, radar, and LiDAR—so they give accurate readings.
-Brands like Autel and Bosch offer easy-to-use calibration fixtures that plug right into your scan tool.
+If an airbag deploys, you will need to recalibrate the ADAS sensors — cameras, radar and LiDAR — so these elements provide accurate readings.
+If you are willing to spend the money, Autel and Bosch make straightforward calibration fixtures that plug in directly to your scan tool.

-With the right OBD2 scanner, up-to-date software, and safe work habits, you can tackle almost any airbag issue.
-Throw ADAS into the mix, and you’re looking at the future of vehicle safety.
-Keep learning, keep your tools sharp, and don’t hesitate to lean on experts when needed.
+And with the proper OBD2 scanner, current software and safe work habits, you can address almost any airbag complaint.
+Mix in ADAS and you are ingredients that could well be the future of vehicle safety.
+Keep learning, keep your tools sharp and don’t be afraid to lean on experts when you need to.
 You’ve got this!